cognitedata/cognite-sdk-js/README.md

 ## Authentication

-We offer two ways to get logged on our sdk, the first and most recommended is using [@cognite/auth-wrapper](./guides/auth-wrapper.md) and the second is using [Microsoft MSAL Library](./guides/auth-wrapper.md)
+We offer two ways to sign in to our SDK.
+The first and recommended approach is using [@cognite/auth-wrapper](./guides/auth-wrapper.md) and the second is using [Microsoft MSAL Library](./guides/auth-wrapper.md)
 ## Response header & http status